hansreier/techreier/eDrops/src/main/resources/static/markdown/about/greencode_en.md

 We can question the entire architecture, which included several systems.
 In practice, it was no more than 200-300MB.
 This solved much of the problem.

-### Energieffektive miljøer med kontainer teknologi
+### Energy efficient environments with container technology

 Å bruke Kubernetes basert teknologi kan anbefales (men fikk i praksis mye hjelp av plattform team og overbygg).
 Jeg jobbet også med en mer nettverksnær tjeneste i Azure (Azure App services),